iocchi/arm_gazebo/README.md

     ./run.bash [x11|nvidia|vnc]

 `x11` default mode uses X11 server, `nvidia` if you have NVidia graphic card and you installed nvidia-docker, `vnc` if you have problems with other modes uses a virtual xserver accessible through a web browser at `http://localhost:3000/`

+Note: if you are using the ARM Gazebo Virtual Machine, run in standard mode `./run.bash`

 ## Explanation of the startup procedure